LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-21-Roads-of-Thought.md

 ---
 layout: post
 author: Ryan Llamas
-summary: Our first topic discussing Roads of Thought a NLP practitioner may take when building out solutions, and a look at Context Free Grammars using NLTK to make a Yoda Text Generator
+summary: Our first topic discusses strategies a NLP practitioner may take when building solutions.
+Also, will look at an implementation for Context Free Grammars using Python Package NLTK to make a Yoda Text Generator.
 ---

 Placeholder